spotinst/spot-oceancd-releases-old/README.md

 You may install your operator via API, UI or HELM.

-No matter which method you will choose, during the installation, you will be required to update wheter or not your cluster has an already installed Argo Rollout installation.
+No matter which method you will choose, during the installation, you will be required to update whether your cluster has an already installed Argo Rollout installation.

-**Helm Option** : We invite you to reach to the Charts directory, and follow the commands described.
+Indeed Ocean CD recognizes the advantages of Argo rollouts as an engine for CD strategies and uses it accordingly to manage and enable it as a scalable CD product.

-**API & UI Options**: We invite you to reach out to our documentation for further details on the process and the commands.
+**Helm Option** : We invite you to reach to the "charts/spot-oceancd-operator" directory, and follow the tutorial provided.

-Please note that for such a method, a YAML file will be downloaded onto your computer and you will be required to run it accordingly.
+**API & UI Options**: We invite you to reach out to [our documentation](https://docs.spot.io/ocean-cd/getting-started/) for further details on the process and the commands.

 ## Quick Start